tmtsoftware/m1cs-segment-control/README.md

 **segment-deploy/src/test/JSegmentDeployTest** - JUnit test suite for assembly and HCD end to end tests

 * testAssemblyHandlesCommand: traverses the entire command path of the example from the Assembly to the HCD to the designated segment actor for disposition.
 This design differs from 492 HCDs and is proposed here merely as a design to compare and contrast strengths and weaknesses.
 It also serves as a proof of concept for one design approach that avoids using 492 HCDs.
+* testPublishEvents - publishes events using the event service.
+This example can be used to simulate events coming from other subsystems.
+The JEventHandlerActor sets up a subscription and callback code handling the events from this test.

 ### CI Build and Test